richchapler/AzureSolutionsDocumentation/docs/Data_Security_Fabric_wip.md

 ### Permissions

-To grant permissions to an individual user, execute the following logic:
+To grant permissions to an individual user, personalize / execute the following logic:
 ```
 GRANT SELECT ON [rchaplerfwh-t] TO [brsoltis@microsoft.com]
 ```